jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 absoluteValue(-15);
 ```

-After that, we substitute the evaluated value of each argument for every case where the parameter name it's replaced occurs in the function body.
+After that, we substitute the evaluated value of each argument for every case where the parameter name in the same position occurs in the function body.

 ```js
 {